sands-lab/colext/README.md

 # CoLExT: Collaborative Learning Experimentation Testbed
 CoLExT is a testbed built for machine learning researchers to realistically execute and profile Federated Learning (FL) algorithms on real edge devices and smartphones.
-This repo contains the software library developed to seamlessly deploy and monitor code compatible with the [Flower](https://github.com/adap/flower) Framework.
+This repo contains the software library developed to seamlessly deploy and monitor FL experiments compatible with the [Flower](https://github.com/adap/flower) Framework.
+Consider checking the [CoLExT website](https://sands.kaust.edu.sa/project/colext/) for an overview of the project.

-The testbed is hosted at the King Abdullah University of Science and Technology (KAUST).
+CoLExT contains 20 smartphones and 28 Single Board Computers (SBC) and is hosted at the King Abdullah University of Science and Technology (KAUST).
+If you’d like to experiment with CoLExT, please show your interest by filling out this [form](https://forms.gle/tpJJ1ehV3Zs1oCUv9).

 > [!WARNING]
-> CoLExT supports both SBC and Android deployments, but Android deployment is not yet available in this repo.
+> CoLExT supports both SBC and Android deployments; however, Android deployment is not yet available in this branch.

 <p align="center">
   <img src="./images/CoLExT_schema.svg" alt="CoLExt Diagram" width="600">